10 silly terms you'll only hear on submarines

 According to submariners, this is what a submarine comes to smell like after just a few weeks.

-- Life Aboard US Navy Ballistic Missile Submarine USS Wyoming – In ... ›
+- 27 Incredible Photos Of Life On A US Navy Submarine - We Are The ... ›